Henryk91/weather/README.md

 ### Api Key

 Dark Sky Api requires an api key to request data.
-A .env file has been set up to store the api key.
+A file with the name .env needs to be set up to store the api key in this format: Api_Key='wdacwef1v2svesv81v8wef81s1evef8e' (no spaces as this is a shell file)

 ### Ports

-In dev mode there will be 2 servers running the webpack dev server for react is open on port 3000 the node server for the back end is on port 8080.
+In dev mode there will be 2 servers running, the webpack dev server for react is open on port 3000 the node server for the back end is on port 8080.

 ### Concurrently

-[Concurrently](https://github.com/kimmobrunfeldt/concurrently) is used to both servers concurrently in dev mode.
+[Concurrently](https://github.com/kimmobrunfeldt/concurrently) is used to serve both servers at the same time in dev mode.

 ### React Router

-I am using react-router-dom for client side routing.
+React-router-dom is used for client side routing.

 ### ESLint